bostick/tabit-file-format/description/tabit-file-format-description.md

 #### 0x6f and older

-For version `0x6f` and older, `bars` is a chunk2.
+For version `0x6f` and older, `bars` is a Chunk2.

-After reading the chunk2, there is a delta list that is iterated through.
+After reading the Chunk2, there is a DeltaList that is iterated through.

-Each byte in the expanded delta list corresponds to a space and is bit-masked with these values do determine which bar lines to make.
+Each byte in the expanded DeltaList corresponds to a space and is bit-masked with these values do determine which bar lines to make:
 ```
 0x00001111 = determines which change to make
 0x11110000 = when inserting end repeat, specifies how many repeats
 ```

-After bitmasking with `0x00001111`, the value determines which bar lines to make.
+After bitmasking with `0x00001111`, the value determines which bar lines to make:
 ```
 0 = skip
 1 = insert single bar line